USEPA/CMAQ/README.md

 git pull
 ```

-Result: This will bring down the new branch
+Result: this will bring down the new branch

 ```
 From https://github.com/USEPA/CMAQ